Report of the Committee on Biotechnological Inventions

 De Clercq (BE), Chair

 Below is a summary of discussion points since our last report in epi information issue 2-2022.
 An online committee meeting was held on 22 September 2022.
-We will report in more detail on that meeting in a future issue.
+We will report in more detail on said meeting in the future issue.

 1. ST26 standard for Sequence listings

-epi will keep on stressing to the EPO that it would like its concerns to be considered, both in relation to added matter in case of EP divisional applications when the parent EP application has an ST.25 Sequence Listing, and in relation to loss of priority right if the priority application has an ST.25 Sequence Listing to be considered (see also discussion in our last report in epi information 2-2022).
+epi will keep on stressing to the EPO that it would like its concerns on added matter in case of EP divisional applications when the parent EP application has an ST.25 Sequence Listing and loss of priority right if the priority application has an ST.25 Sequence Listing to be considered. the to be considered (see also discussion in our last report in epi information 2-2022).
 We do not think these concerns should for example be avoided by having to file an ST. 26 Sequence Listing for search purposes only.
 We think the added matter problems need to be explained clearly to practitioners and applicants.
 At the upcoming SACEPO GLs meeting on 11 October 2022 we intend to pose further questions about this matter to the EPO.

 We also prepared comments to parts of the new (still confidential) draft EPC GLs (A-IV, 5, 5.3-5.4) relating to sequence listings that appear unclear.
 These comments will also be discussed at the upcoming SACEPO WP GLs meeting.
-An additional member from the epi Biotech Committee will attend that meeting.
+An additional biotech committee epi attendant will be attend said meeting.

 The UK Patent Office has already indicated on 28 February 2022 in an update of their Guidelines for examination that they will allow transitional measures.
 The UK mentions that for new divisional patent applications filed on or after 1 July 2022, the sequence listing should be supplied in the format required for the parent application.
 For a parent application filed on or after 1 July 2022, this must be ST.26.
 For a parent application filed before 1 July 2022 this should be ST.25.
 This is a change compared to the original plan of the UK and this change was made in response to feedback from their stakeholders.
 We strongly continue to request that the EPO would adopt the same practice as the UK Patent Office for EP applications.